-Our Advisory Board
+Our EXPERT Advisory Board

 Gillian works for Sheffield Teaching Hospital Foundation Trust in the community.
 She has a special interest in Irritable bowel syndrome and other GI conditions.She is a member of the Health and Care Professions Council (HCPC), BDA - The Association of UK Dietitians and is a FODMAP trained dietitian.